 Bibby Stockholm migrants ‘moved off barge after legionella bacteria found’

-Bacteria that causes Legionnaire’s disease said to have been found in water supply on board
+Bacteria that causes Legionnaires’ disease said to have been found in water supply on board

 Asylum-seekers on the government’s Bibby Stockholm barge are being moved off after the bacteria that causes Legionnaires’ disease was found on board.

-Sky News reported that the bacteria was found in the water supply but said no migrants had fallen ill and the evacuation was a precautionary measure.
+The bacteria was found in the water supply, but it’s understood no migrants have fallen ill and the evacuation is a precautionary measure.

 Immigration minister Robert Jenrick is understood to be holding meetings about the situation.